 Disabled parking

-Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks, please see our Canterbury Campus map or see page 32 of the event programme.
+Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks.

 Please remember to display your badge.
 There is no guarantee these spaces will be avalible when you arrive as they are allocated on a first come, first served basis.